 Super range of beers in welcoming country pub, with spacious bar, open fire and good interesting food

-Parts of this friendly old inn date back to the 13th c, though much of what you see inside is 17th-c.
+This gently civilised pub is a beer-lover's paradise with an impressively large range of real ales always on offer.
+Whether you're a regular or a customer passing through, you'll get a genuine welcome from the charming landlady.
+The building dates mainly from the 16th-c.
 The low-ceilinged bar is spacious but cosily traditional, with a chatty, relaxed atmosphere, a roaring log fire, creaky floors, window shutters, candles in bottles on the tables, miners' lamps on uneven walls, and comfortable furnishings that include cushioned window seats, wall settles and rod-backed country kitchen chairs.
-The charming, warmly friendly landlady and her helpful staff keep a fine choice of real ales on handpump from breweries such as Bath, Cotswold Lion, Otter, RHC, Wye Valley and a couple of changing guests.
-Also, several wines by the glass and a couple of farm ciders; newspapers to read, perhaps quiet background jazz and board games.
-The walled garden has picnic-sets, with more out in front, and the pub is popular with walkers and their dogs.
-The church, known as the Cathedral of the Forest, is worth a visit.
+The fine choice of up to eight regularly changing real ales on handpump includes the likes of Exmoor Gold, Felinfoel Double Dragon, Greene King Abbot Ale, Hook Norton Old Hooky, Hop Back Summer Lightning, Shepherd Neame Spitfire, Uley Pigs Ear and Wye Valley Butty Bach; also, several wines by the glass, a couple of farm ciders and a good range of soft drinks.
+There are newspapers, board games and perhaps some quiet background jazz.
+The walled garden has seats and tables, with more out in front.
+The church opposite, known as the Cathedral of the Forest for its unusual size, is worth a visit.